MCFpy/mcf/docs/source/getting_started.rst

     evaluation_list = dictionary_of_results['evalu_list']
     print("Evaluation List: ", evaluation_list)

 Finally, it is straightforward to apply our Optimal Policy Tree to new data.
-To do so, we simply apply the :py:meth:`~optpolicy_functions.OptimalPolicy.allocate` method to the DataFrame holding the potential outcomes, treatment variable and the features for the data that was held out for evaluation:
+To do so, we simply apply the :py:meth:`~optpolicy_main.OptimalPolicy.allocate` method to the DataFrame holding the potential outcomes, treatment variable and the features for the data that was held out for evaluation:

 .. code-block:: python

     alloc_pred_df, _ = my_optimal_policy.allocate(prediction_df, data_title='prediction')

-To evaluate this allocation rule, again apply the :py:meth:`~optpolicy_functions.OptimalPolicy.allocate` method similar to above.
+To evaluate this allocation rule, again apply the :py:meth:`~optpolicy_main.OptimalPolicy.allocate` method similar to above.

 .. code-block:: python